 Final Thoughts on Pest Control Prevention

-Pest control is a booming business because pests are a problem.
-However, one of the best ways to take care of the problem with finality is to incorporate pest control measures in the design.
-Once your design does not favor pests, you will have won half the pest war.
+Pest control is a thriving industry because pests are an issue.
+However, one of the most effective ways to solve the problem permanently is to incorporate pest control measures into the design.
+If your design does not encourage bugs, you will have won half of the pest fight.